Last updated: February 16, 2021

 When the heart does not receive sufficient oxygen-rich blood flowing through it, discomfort and chest pain result.
 This chest pain is called “angina.”
 Some people describe angina as pressure or a tight chest squeeze.
 Angina is not a disease.
-Rather, angina is a symptom of other issues occurring with the heart, such as coronary heart disease.
+Rather, angina is a symptom of other heart issues, such as coronary heart disease.

 Several types of angina exist.
 Angina pectoris is one common type of angina.
 Other types include stable angina, unstable angina, variant (Prinzmetal’s) angina, microvascular angina, and atypical angina.
 Different types of angina have different symptoms and different triggers that cause the symptoms.

 Stable angina describes angina pectoris.
 This type of angina occurs in connection with coronary heart disease when the heart is deprived of sufficient amounts of blood.
 This situation typically occurs due to narrowing or blockages of coronary arteries.
 Blocked arteries may enable sufficient blood flow to the heart during periods of rest or light physical exertion.
 However, when the heart must pump faster to keep up with more physical exertion, the narrowed arteries will not allow enough blood to flow through them, and angina will occur.

 Unstable angina may also be called “acute coronary syndrome.”
 With unstable angina, chest pain occurs unexpectedly, even at rest.
 Atherosclerosis, fatty buildup in coronary arteries, may lead to a rupture.
 This could completely block blood flow to the heart.
 Unstable angina is an emergency situation that could lead to a heart attack.

 Variant or Prinzmetal’s angina is an uncommon type of angina, typically occurring in younger people.
 Variant angina usually happens while a person is sleeping during the overnight hours.
 This type of angina is exceedingly painful, and it occurs from a spasm of the coronary arteries.